olcf/hands-on-with-frontier/challenges/Python_Conda_Basics/README.md

 Conda handles dependencies when installing pre-built binaries, so  it will automatically install all of the packages NumPy needs for optimization.

-Congratulations, you have just installed an optimized version of NumPy, now let's test it!
+Congratulations, you have just installed NumPy, now let's test it!

 &nbsp;